joesingo/truthdiscovery/notes/log.md

 [21-25]-02-2019:
 ----------------
-* Background reading on truth-discovery approaches, to find common framework for developing axioms
+* Background reading on truth discovery approaches, to find common framework for developing axioms
-* Sketch possible formalisms of truth-discovery
+* Sketch possible formalisms of truth discovery
 * Research existing work on axioms of ranking systems
 * Come up with a few basic ideas for axioms, which are not fully detailed yet